 BONES, LEGS & HOOVES - Flat, strong bones, smooth joints and proper angulations form a leg that is attractive and functional.
 The hooves are proportionate to overall conformation.

 MUSCLING - The AMHA Stock Type Horse should have muscling adequate to function, but is not a heavily muscled breed.
 Overly heavy muscling is a fault.

 MOTION - Stock Type horses track straight and true with a ground covering motion.
 At all times they should appear confident, balanced and athletic.
 Excessive knee and/or hock action is a fault and will be penalized.

-STANDARD & STYLE
+CRITERIA & STYLE

 Stock Type horses will be shown in a stock horse manner with the horse standing still, calm and square.